 The second option is an open peer review.
 The names of the reviewers are known to the authors and vice versa.
 Submitted manuscripts undergo a pre-review by the assigned handling editor.
 If successful, the manuscript will then be forwarded and reviewed by two experts.
 If it comes to a split decision, a third review will be invited.

 Authors are asked to mention their preferred option when submitting a manuscript.
+If nothing has been mentioned to the editorial office, we will proceed with a double blind peer review.

 When evaluating the manuscript, we ask reviewers to provide feedback on the following points: